This post may contain affiliate links.

 Farenheit 451 by Ray Bradbury

-This is another book chosen by my husband.
+My husband also chose this book.
 I consider this a classic dystopian novel.
-Hannah loves books so I think she will be instantly hooked to read about a world where it is illegal to own books.
-The book contains themes such as censorship, ignorance, and true knowledge.
+Hannah loves books so I think she will be instantly hooked reading about a world where it is illegal to own books.
+Books are in pretty much every room of our home . . .and even the cars!
+This book contains themes such as censorship, ignorance, and true knowledge.

 Anne Frank: The Diary of a Young Girl by Anne Frank

 This tragic biography is something I think every single person should read.
 This young girl had to literally hide for her life.
+It really puts our minor inconveniences into perspective.
 We will explore topics such as freedom, loneliness, and war.

 I can not wait to get started on this 7th grade reading list with my daughter.